 However, we take steps to safeguard your personal information in accordance with this Privacy Notice.
-These include, for example, reliance on a third party service provider registration with EU-US Privacy Shield (pursuant to Article 45 of the General Data Protection Regulation).
 Further details about the protection given to your personal information can be provided upon request by contacting us using the details in the How to contact us heading below.

 We retain personal information we collect from you where we have an ongoing legitimate business need to do so.
 If you are a client or vendor (or a representative of a client or vendor) then the information will be retained for a period of time to allow us to provide our services, to comply with applicable legal, tax or accounting requirements and, if necessary, for the establishment, exercise or defence of legal claims.

 When we have no ongoing legitimate business need to process your personal information, we will either delete or anonymise it or, if this is not possible (for example, because your personal information has been stored in backup archives), then we will securely store your personal information and isolate it from any further processing until deletion is possible.

 Cushman & Wakefield uses suppliers/sub-processors to provide it with integral IT, administration and business infrastructure support – view the list here.

 European data protection rights